liferay/liferay-docs/develop/tutorials/articles/plug-sec/build-test-plugin-pacl.markdown

  generation one more time and restart Liferay.
 This gives the security manager another opportunity to detect additional properties to satisfy your security policy.
-If you are still seeing security violations on deployment, you'll need to address them per instructions that follow in this chapter.
+If you are still seeing security violations on deployment, you'll need to address them per instructions that follow in this tutorial.
 Here are the work-around steps: Remove the previously generated `[servletContextName].policy` file, set `security-manager-enabled=generate` in your `liferay-plugin-package.properties` file, restart Liferay, redeploy your